leoprover/logic-embedding/README.md

  More logics will be added soon.

 ## Usage
+An executable JAR file is distributed with the most current release.

 ```
 usage: embedproblem [-l <logic>] [-p <parameter>] [-s <spec>=<value>] [--tstp] <problem file> [<output file>]